⭐⭐⭐ Take 12 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 How Far Can Chess Pieces move?

-The differing movement abilities of chess pieces can feel a little daunting to begin with but there are a few simple rules for each that are easy to remember.
+The differing movement abilities of chess pieces can feel a little daunting to begin with but there are a few simple rules for each that are easy to remember and to help avoid blunders.
 So which direction and how far can each chess piece move?

 Bishops diagonally, Rooks vertically or horizontally and Queens in any direction can move up to 7 squares in Chess.
 Pawns, 2 spaces on the first move, thereafter only 1 square vertically, while the Knight moves 3 in an ‘L’ shape and the King just 1 in any direction.